Small Business Loans for Minorities

 - Apply for a vendor account to help build credit

 Credit score is only one part of the loan decision.
 As you build your credit, try to make your business more impressive in other areas as well.
-For example, if you are generating enough profit, then there may be an option out there for small business loans for minorities with bad credit.
+For example, if you are generating enough profit, then there may be options for bad credit business loans geared towards minority businessowners.

 Small Business Startup Loans for Minorities